 Another key to our success has been having a plan and sticking to it!
 We track all our expenses and monthly budget using Mint.com (which I highly recommend).
 While budgeting is obvious and very basic, it is the foundation of our success because it enables us to prioritize our savings over useless consumerist expenses.

 For long-term planning I’ve developed a yearly plan that lays out specific annual goals … which is much less intimidating than the massive total amount needed for early retirement.
 Below is a snapshot of our annual goals for the cash portion of our portfolio.
 As you can see it is ambitious, but not overwhelming, when you focus on just one year ahead.
-This plan doesn’t include our real estate property portfolio – which we would like to grow to 10 units by 2026.
+This plan doesn’t include our real estate property portfolio, which is an added cushion.

-These annual goals are possible because our household income is $280,000/year – which I realize is higher than most – but it’s not always been that way.
-Ms. D.I.N.K. and I have steadily grown our income over the years, which now allows us to now save ~half our income annually.
-Our savings primarily goes toward maxing out our 401ks and Roth IRAs (via backdoor conversion), paying off our six-figure student loan debt, and purchasing real estate investment properties.
+These annual goals are possible because our household income is $285,000/year, which I realize is higher than most, but it’s not always been that way.
+Ms. D.I.N.K. and I have steadily grown our income over the years, which now allows us to now save roughly half our income annually.
+Our savings primarily goes toward maxing out our 401ks and Roth IRAs (via backdoor conversion), paying off our once six-figure student loan debt, and purchasing real estate investment properties.

 Net Worth Updates: